cncf/toc/reviews/2022-tremor-annual.md

 RAFT-based consensus mechanism for maintaining cluster state such as registered applications and pipelines.

-This provides the basic capabilities for nodes to join and leave the cluster and have a shared configuration.
+This provides the basic capabilities for nodes to join and leave the cluster enabling auto-scaling and a shared cluster-wide configuration.

 ### V0.15 - Clustering enhancements